HairongWu/Auto-X-Industry/service/README.md

 ### Quick Start
 1. Make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop) installed (v18+) and started.
 2. Install JDK17
-3. Download the OpenRemote repo and put it in the iot folder.
-4. change to the 'iot' folder and run CMD:
+3. change to the 'iot' folder and run CMD:
 ```
 ./gradlew clean installDist
 docker-compose -p openremote -f profile/dev-ui.yml up --build -d
 ```
-5. If all goes well then you should now be able to access the OpenRemote Manager UI at https://localhost.
+4. If all goes well then you should now be able to access the OpenRemote Manager UI at https://localhost.
    The default login is username 'admin' with password 'secret'.

 ### Tutorials